-Clark Harms, Board of Pardons and Parole
+Clark A. Harms, Board of Pardons and Parole

-Clark A. Harms was born and raised in Utah.
-He received a Bachelor of Arts in Political Science from the University of Utah in 1986, and his Juris Doctorate from J. Reuben Clark Law School at Brigham Young University in 1990.
+Harms holds a B.A. in Political Science from the University of Utah and a J.D. from the J. Reuben Clark Law School at Brigham Young University.